 Frequently Asked Questions - Diabetes Testing

-At US MED, you’ll pay $15 cash/credit for a box of 50 test strips, regardless of brand.
+You’ll pay $15 in cash or credit at US MED® for a box of 50 diabetic test strips, regardless of brand.
 Additionally, these products may be covered by your insurance.

-Original Medicare Part B covers diabetes testing supplies such as blood sugar test strips, glucose meters, lancets, control solutions, lancing devices and a battery (every 6 months).
+Original Medicare Part B covers diabetes testing supplies such as blood sugar test strips, glucose meters, lancets, control solutions, lancing devices, and a battery (every six months).

-Test strips are used by diabetes patients along with traditional glucose meters to check their blood sugar.
-These strips can only be used for a single reading each, so it’s important to make sure you’re not at risk of running out.
+Diabetes patients use test strips along with traditional glucose meters to check their blood sugar.
+You can only use these strips for a single reading each, so it’s important to make sure you’re not at risk of running out.

-Essential testing supplies for people with diabetes include a traditional glucose meter and testing strips and/or a continuous glucose monitoring system, lancets, a lancing device, and control solutions.
+Essential testing supplies for people with diabetes include a traditional glucose meter and testing strips (and, in some cases, a continuous glucose monitoring system), lancets, a lancing device, and control solutions.

-While accuracy levels can vary from brand to brand, any commercially available glucose meter and testing strips within 20 percent of ideal lab values.
+While accuracy levels can vary from brand to brand, any commercially available glucose meter and testing strips will fall within 20 percent of ideal lab values.